Parisians resigned to hosting President Trump for Bastille Day

 “America came to save Europe in World War I, so we owe them this,” said Jean-Pierre Tourne, a teacher who was waiting for his friend outside the Louxor cinema in the northern Paris neighborhood of Barbes-Rochechouart.

-Louis Marcodini, a history student at University of the Sorbonne, agreed that Parisians needed to separate the office of president from the man.
+Louis Marcodini, a history student at Sorbonne University, agreed that Parisians needed to separate the office of president from the man.

-“I understand why as president he’s invited,” said the 19-year-old, who was sitting on the banks of Canal St. Martin in Paris’s hip 10th arrondissement.
+“I understand why, as president, he’s invited,” said the 19-year-old, who was sitting on the banks of Canal Saint-Martin in Paris’s hip 10th arrondissement.
 “Symbolically it’s important.
 We have to respect history.
 But as an individual, as a man, he is not wanted here.
 He is not in our hearts.”

 “It’s only through discussion that these things change,” said the 84-year-old.